vesan/herkko/README.md

 * Stay alert for a while for exceptions.
 * Inform the client if it is needed (Basecamp, email, SMS...)

+To put application to maintenance mode while the deployment is running, use flag `--maintenance-mode`.

+CI check can be skipped with `--skip-ci-check`.

 ### console

 Open rails console for the application.

+### changelog

+List of commits to be deployed.
+Compares the current deployed version and the current local version to see what's been committed.

+### seed

+Runs seeds.rb.

+### migrate

+Only runs migrations.
+This is done automatically on deploy if needed.

 ## Contributing